RobotLeopard86/CacaoEngine/README.md

 ## Licensing
 Cacao Engine is licensed under the Apache License 2.0, which can be found in the root directory.
 All third-party licenses are present in the `licenses` folder.
 Any third-party code used by these libraries should have their licenses located within the appropriate project directory (these may not be downloaded until build-time by Meson).
-Additionally, the file `expf.c`, located in the `cacao` directory, is designated entirely to the public domain to the extent applicable by law.
-This is because it's a stupid tiny patch that only exists because of weirdness with the Linux math library that I have encountered, and frankly don't care about.
+Additionally, the file `expf.c`, located in the `cacao` directory, is instead licensed under the [Zero-Clause BSD license](https://opensource.org/license/0bsd).
+This is because it's a tiny patch that only exists because of an issue with the static Linux math library, and isn't very important.